harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 INSULIN CODEX - I

 Many factors are known to regulate the responsiveness of the growth hormone receptor (GHR) to growth hormone (GH).
-The most important are insulin, thyroid [SEE: THYROID HORMONES CODEX] and sex hormones [SEE: ESTROGEN CODEX &amp;amp; TESTOSTEONE CODEX].
+The most important are insulin, thyroid [SEE: THYROID HORMONES CODEX] and sex hormones [SEE: ESTROGEN CODEX & TESTOSTEONE CODEX].

 The growth-promoting action of GH is mediated by IGF-I which is produced mainly in the liver, but also in extrahepatic tissues.
 There is strong evidence that the anabolic action of GH requires the presence of insulin and adequate nutrition.
 This is exemplified in type 1 diabetes where IGF-I levels are low and longitudinal growth is impaired despite high serum levels of GH [1, 2].
 These abnormalities are corrected by insulin treatment [3, 4].